ADDA-js/learn-js/week1/notes_w1.md

 #### Model, 15 minutes
 - go over taking in user input
-- variables contain data (like my name is 'Pavan')
+- variables contain data (like my name is 'Adam')
 - variables can be initialized, then set
 - if the variable is initialized, it's value is undefined, this is not good practice.
 - you can do variable == undefined and it would be true